PaulKinlan/paul.kinlan.me/source/_posts/2014-02-21-Add-to-homescreen-not-the-answer.markdown

 No one has made the case that on mobile **users** want the ability to install web apps to the home screen.
 Seriously.
 Apple has had this feature yet users and developers wanted native apps, so they made a new platform whilst solving a huge number of other problems developers were facing that the web never solved:  Simple payments and monetisation, better discovery, offline usage (in theory), perfomance and features.

-Add to Homescreen is just us trying to play in the "apps" league.
+Add to Homescreen is us trying to play in the "apps" league.
+A league we won't be able to compete in.

 I want to see something much more fundamental.
 The web offers something far richer, our model encourages lightweight usage with no required installation and interaction with on demand permission models.
 I never want to see an install button or the requirement to understand all the potential permissions requried before trying the app.
 The system should understand that I am using an app and how frequently that I use it and it should then automatically integrate with the launch points in the OS.

-I could have sworn that Firefox OS was doing something similar to this.
+Products like [Aviate](http://getaviate.com/) are starting to move to this model.
+I could have sworn that Firefox OS was doing something similar to this as one facet of their system

-On desktops users always used to install and we offered develoeprs and users a better model.  was great because it wasn't installed.

-I am goung to write a follow up post about abuse of the "Add to
+I am goung to write a follow up post about abuse of the "Add to Homescreen" which is an area entirely.